Skip to main content

 What is an aluminum PCB?

-An aluminum circuit board features a standard dielectric material and an aluminum core, as shown in the image above.
+An aluminum circuit board features a standard dielectric material and an aluminum core, as shown in the image below.
 These boards have a thermal conductivity ranging from 1 W/mK to 9 W/mK and can withstand temperatures up to 400 °C.

-Types of aluminum PCBs
+4 types of aluminum PCBs

-Single-layer Al PCBs
+1. Single-layer Al PCBs

 structure-of-a-single-layer-pcb.jpg